Breast Implant Revision

 Criteria to consider for Breast Revision Surgery candidates are:

 - Patients should consult with their surgeon to discuss issues and desired results.
-Together surgeons and patients will evaluate the problem and decide on how to solve it.
+Together, the plastic surgeon and patient will evaluate the problem and decide on how to solve it.
 Breast implant revision can be a difficult procedure as many factors are involved, so surgeons will have to explain to each patient the best path forward depending on their needs, implant issues, and desired outcomes.
-Surgeons will also explain potential incision locations, shapes and sizes of implants, and their positioning.
+Surgeons will also explain potential incision locations, shapes and sizes of implants, and their positioning prior to performing the boob job.

 - Patients will undergo a physical examination including blood tests, chest x-rays, and any other tests their surgeon requires.

-- Patients must stop smoking and drinking at least 2 weeks before the procedure.
+- Patients must stop smoking and drinking at least 2 weeks before the breast augmentation plastic surgery / augmentation mammoplasty.

-- All blood-thinning medications like Aspirin, Ibuprofen, hormones, and some supplements must be stopped 2 weeks before the surgery.
+- All blood-thinning medications like Aspirin, Ibuprofen, hormones, and herbal supplements must be stopped 2 weeks before the cosmetic plastic surgery.

 Breast Implant Revision Surgery Procedure